AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/omf-dev/omf-sds-vs-omf.md

 ### Cross-platform

-While SDS data writes can only be used for OSIsoft Cloud Services (OCS) and Edge Data Store (EDS), OMF can be also be used to write to a PI Core Server through the PI Web API.
-This makes OMF cross-platform, which is one of the main reasons that it is used in OSIsoft adapter technology.
-In addition, other platforms could potentially adopt the OMF standard to ingress data, widening the interoperability of your applications.
+While SDS data writes can only be used for OSIsoft Cloud Services (OCS) and Edge Data Store (EDS), OMF can also write to a PI Core Server through the PI Web API.
+This additional capability makes OMF cross-platform, which is one of the main reasons that it is used in OSIsoft adapter technology.
+In addition, other platforms may adopt the OMF standard to ingress data, widening the interoperability of your applications.

 ### Ease of use